SivertGullbergHansen/GolfMk4RemoteStart/README.md

 You will need to have a neutral switch in your car if it is a manual car, you can easily connect this switch to an arduino pin.

 Our Arduino Sketch requires a SIM card-reader that you can send SMS messages to.
-We wrote the sketch specifically for the **sim800l gsm module**.
+We wrote the sketch specifically for the <a href="https://www.amazon.com/dp/B01DLIJM2E"><strong>sim800l gsm module</strong></a>.
 We recommend using a prepaid card for your sim, as it is free to receive messages.

 </p>